 Asking someone out takes a lot of courage.
-The fear of rejection is often enough to dissuade some guys from asking their crush out on a date.
-Additionally, when you express interest in someone, whether you like it or not, you leave yourself open and vulnerable – in other words, you give power over to the person you’re asking out.
-The ball, as they say, is in their court.
+The fear of rejection often looms large, deterring many guys from taking that leap and asking their crush out on a date.
+Moreover, when you express your interest in someone, whether you like it or not, you open yourself up, making yourself vulnerable—essentially, you hand over the reins to the person you’re inviting.
+It’s like saying, “The ball’s in your court now.”

-Worry not, however, because throughout the rest of this post, we will cover a range of potential responses, what they mean, and how you can – and should – respond in turn.
+Worry not, however, because, throughout the rest of this post, we will cover a range of potential responses, what they mean, and how you can – and should – respond in turn.

-Here are some ideas to get you started:
+Here are some creative ideas to consider:

-- Go to an arcade or play mini-golf
+- Go to an arcade or play mini-golf.

 Here’s an example: